sensepost/thumbscr-ews/README.md

 ## Introduction

 `thumbscr-ews` is a small Python utility used with Exchange Web Services.
 Using `thumbscr-ews`, it is possible to read and search through mail, retrieve the Global Address List, and download attachments.
+A lot of inspiration taken from [MailSniper](https://github.com/dafthack/MailSniper)

 ## Features

 With `thumbscr-ews`, you can:

 - Read emails.
-- Search for strings in emails. (kinda)
+- Search for strings in emails.
 - Download attachments for emails.
 - Dump the GAL
-- Given that it is using EWS if Legacy authentication is enabled 2FA [can be bypassed](https://www.blackhillsinfosec.com/bypassing-two-factor-authentication-on-owa-portals/).
+- Check for delegated access.

+Often times exchange is misconfigured allowing for EWS to bypass 2FA requirements.

 ## Installation - docker